leslylopez43/VenueDjango/README.md

 # Venue Ariel Reservation Management System

 Welcome to the Venue Reservation Management System!
 This system allows customers to browse, reserve, and manage event venues, while venue managers can efficiently manage reservations and resources.
 Let's explore the detailed user stories and features of this system.
+### Website front page
 ![Ariel Logo](/media/products/frontwebsite.webp)
 ## Customer User Stories

 ### Browse Available Venues
-As a customer, I want to browse through a list of available event venues with details such as types, capacities, amenities, and photos.
+As a customer, I want to browse through a list of available event venues with details such as types, capacities, amenities, and photos. by Price, Rating Category, By Products.

 ![Ariel Logo](/media/products/all_products.webp)

 ### Check Venue Availability
-I should be able to check the real-time availability of a specific venue for my desired date and time.
+I should be able to check the real-time availability of a specific venue for my desired date and time. and for the Type of the event
-### Website front page

 ![Ariel Logo](/media/products/events.webp)
+###
 ![Ariel Logo](/media/products/features.webp)
 ![Ariel Logo](/media/products/special_offer.webp)
 ### Ipad Air front page